Where Do You Put Your Weakest Soccer Player? (Easiest + Hardest)

 Assess the player’s weaknesses and strengths, find a weakness in the opposition, and position that player based on those two factors, but limit the risk by avoiding the central positions.

 Often, you’ll hear “forward” as an answer.
-In some cases, a wide forward is a good place to put a weaker player.
+A wide forward is sometimes an excellent place to put a weaker player.
 But in reality, there’s no set answer.
 You put the weakest soccer player in your team based on the following:

 • The player’s strengths.